wikicite/wcite/README.md

 pandoc-wikicite consists of two scripts that can be used independently:

 * [pwcite] to use Wikidata identifiers in Pandoc citation keys
-* [wcite] to manage locally stored bibliographic data from Wikidata
+* [wcite] to get and locally store bibliographic data from Wikidata

 [pwcite]: #pwcite
 [wcite]: #wcite